gabrocheleau/merkle-patricia-trees-examples/README.md

 You might have noticed that this child node is a "hash", while in the previous examples, it was the leaf node itself.
 This is simply because of the way nodes are stored in branch nodes.
 If the [Recursive Length Prefix](https://github.com/ethereum/wiki/wiki/RLP) (RLP) encoding of the child node is less than 32 bytes, the node is stored directly.
 However, if the RLP encoding is equal to or longer than 32 bytes, a hash of the node is stored in the branch node, which can be used to lookup the child node directly.

-Similarly to leaf nodes, extension nodes are arrays with two items: `[ encodedPath, hash ]` .
-Just like with leaf nodes, the encodedPath (denoted above as "\_nibbles") stands for the "remaining path".
+Similarly to leaf nodes, extension nodes are two-item arrays: `[ encodedPath, hash ]` .
+The encodedPath (denoted above as "\_nibbles") stands for the "remaining path".
 In the case of extension nodes this is the path that we "shortcut".
 Recall our two keys:

 ```jsx
 console.log(Buffer.from('testKey0001'))